 Landlords & Building Owners

 When equipment breaks down, it may cause a space that you own to be uninhabitable for a period of time.
 Equipment breakdown insurance would make up for the loss of income while you are unable to lease the space.
 This might include systems required to meet safety protocols, such as a fire alarm system, or it could include HVAC and electrical equipment.
 Additionally, property damage that occurs as a result of equipment breakdown would also be covered, such as pipes freezing when a heat pump breaks down.
 This would allow you to repair and reopen the space in a timely manner.
-While landlords can purchase equipment breakdown coverage as an individual policy, it’s important to note that this coverage might already be included in an existing commercial property or landlord insurance policy.
+While landlords can purchase equipment breakdown coverage as an individual policy, it’s important to note that this coverage might already be included in an existing commercial property policy.

 Restaurants are fast-paced environments and require numerous pieces of equipment in order to operate efficiently.
 Cooking equipment, such as ovens, refrigerators, and freezers, and computer equipment, including systems used to place orders and process payments, are two of the most essential types of equipment for a restaurant to operate.
 Heating and air systems are also important for keeping the restaurant at a comfortable temperature for guests, and of course, electrical equipment is the foundation of all of these systems.